 Creamed clover honey is a world favourite.

-Once you reach 100 hives you have a little business that should produce a turnover in the region of R300,000 with a tidy supplement to your primary occupation.
+Once you reach 100 hives you have a little business that should produce a turnover in the region of half a million rand; a tidy supplement to your primary occupation.
 It is getting to the stage where you have to make a decision.
 Do you go full-time as a beekeeper and quit your other job?

 The most I have ever had is 54 hives, so this is rather speculative.

 It is now getting more difficult to produce raw-honey.
 During the flow you will be harvesting honey several times a week; to get it filtered, settled and bottled before it crystallises really requires another pair of hands.

-The modus operandi harvesting honey remains much the same, only on a much larger scale.
-Harvest the honey from 10 hives, say, uncap, extract and strain; and get all of it into settling-tanks.
+The modus operandi harvesting honey remains much the same, only on a larger scale.
+Rob the honey from 10 hives, say, uncap, extract and strain; and get all of it into settling-tanks.